robert-baldwin/pg-rebac/README.md

     G1 -->|viewer| D1(doc:1)
 ```

 Our cypher query only checks the last relationship in the path.
-User 2 has a relationship to Group 1 which has a relationship with the "editor" label so a match will be found implying that User 2 can edit the document!
+User 2 has a relationship to Group 1 which has a relationship to Document 1 with the "editor" label so a match will be found implying that User 2 can edit the document!

 To solve this we need to compare each relationship type against the previous relationship in the path, requiring us to store more information in the graph.
 Adding a property to each Object-Object relationship describing the previous relationship's type enables the desired comparison.